SEEKING LAND STEWARDSHIP PARTNERSHIP

 We are ready to expand our regenerative farming work — but our current land limits what is possible.

 At present, we steward five acres without water rights.
-While we have built a strong foundation and a small herd of cattle, the scale of land and water required to practice true rotational grazing, restore soil health, and expand into sheep dairy exceeds what our property can sustainably provide.
+While we have built a strong foundation and a small herd of cattle, the scale of land and water required to practice true rotational grazing, restore soil health, and expand into a small-scale beef cattle business, exceeds what our property can sustainably provide.

-To responsibly serve our community with both cow and sheep dairy, we are estimating that we would need 100 acres with secure water access.
-This is not about growth for growth’s sake — it is about having enough land to do the work properly: to rotate animals in a way that builds soil, protects watershed health, and ensures animal vitality.
+To responsibly serve our community with cow dairy and regenerative beef, we are estimating that we would need 50 + acres with secure water access.
+This is about having enough land to do the work properly: to rotate animals in a way that builds soil, protects watershed health, and ensures animal vitality.

 Land of this size and quality in the Southwest, and on the West Coast, is increasingly out of reach financially for small regenerative farms.
 Yet without access to adequate acreage and water, the kind of agriculture we believe in cannot fully take root.